-2. Replace \(\switch \rangle\) server executable name, which depends on the type of the switch used.
+2. Replace <switch>\server.exe with the correct T-Server executable name, which depends on the type of the switch used.

-Table 8 on page 124 lists T-Server executable names for supported switches
+Table 8 on page 122 lists T-Server executable names for supported switches

 Verifying Successful Startup

 After executing the startup command, you might want to check whether it was successful.